The international director of Creation Research John Mackay,...

 We also believe that our supporters expect us to tell them about new opportunities to contribute to our unique and rewarding work.

-We believe that this type of communication is a legitimate interest of ours that also respects our supporters’ rights and freedoms (see ‘Right to Object to Direct Marketing’).
+We depend our supporters generosity to continue our work and believe that this type of communication is a legitimate interest of ours that also respects our supporters’ rights and freedoms (see ‘Right to Object to Direct Marketing’).

 - Right to Object to Direct Marketing: You always have the right to object to receiving direct marketing from us even if we believe that we have a legitimate interest to communicate with you in this way.
 You can contact us to request that we stop all direct marketing messages by calling 0207 316 1300, emailing us at email@example.com, or submitting your objections to receive our marketing communications by submitting this online form.